s-yadav/patternLock/README.md

 ### Documentation

-Check demo and documentation on <a href="http://ignitersworld.com/lab/patternLock.html#example">http://ignitersworld.com/lab/patternLock.html</a>
+Check demo and documentation on

 ### Major updates